mattb00ker/100-days-of-code/r1-log.md

 ### R1D5
 Got back into it today.
 Spent my time building functions in JavaScript, passing values between them, and then implamenting a switch case situation to deal with some simple card scoring.

+### R1D6
+Met some challenges when trying to work out scoring comparisons today. need to rethink my code, good excuse to learn a little more about objects tomorrow.

+### R1D7